alx9r/StructuredResource/README.md

 ### [x] PR.11: Optional value-type public resource parameters must be `[Nullable[T]]`.

-This rules does not apply to the `Ensure` public resource parameter.

 **Reason**

 This is to support compliance with PR.12 when a user omits a value-type parameter.
 Normal value-type parameters in .Net cannot be `$null`.

+**Exceptions**

+This rules does not apply to the `Ensure` public resource parameter because it cannot be null.

 ### [ ] PR.12: The meaning of null for an optional default-less public resource property or parameter is the same as omitting it.

 **Reason**

-Omission of an optional default-less parameter P means "don't change" P.  Such parameter takes the value `$null` while it is embodied as the value of a public resource property.
+Omission of an optional default-less parameter P means "don't change" P.  Such an omitted parameter takes the value `$null` while it is embodied as the value of a public resource property.
 This is because there is no other built-in mechanism that means unbound, unspecified, or omitted for public resource properties.
 Accordingly, all callees interpreting such a parameter must consider `$null` to mean "don't change".

-This rule does not apply to mandatory parameters.
+This rule does not apply to mandatory parameters because they can neither be null (by PR.14) nor omitted (because they are mandatory).

 ### [ ] PR.13: Optional value-type public resource properties must be `[Nullable[T]]`.

-This rule does not apply to the `Ensure` public resource property.

 **Reason**

 This is to support compliance with PR.11 when a user omits a value-type parameter.
 Value-type parameters in .Net cannot be `$null`.

+**Exception**

+This rule does not apply to the `Ensure` public resource property.

 ### [x] PR.14: Public resource parameters do not have the `[AllowNull()]` attribute.